Arnob616/Arnob616/README.md

 ```
 <h3>Current Focus</h3>
 <p>
-  I solve coding problems on a regular basis, and I love building things using my coding skills.
+  I solve coding problems on a regular basis mostly on leetcode and gfg, and I love building things using my coding skills.
 Anyway,
   after the successful completion of my capstone project <strong>CivicSafe</strong> — an extension of emergency services in Bangladesh, developed
   entirely by myself — I am now working on my dream project: a transformative platform for individuals facing emotional
   challenges and attention-seeking tendencies.
 The core idea is to gently help users limit their need for external validation